lawrennd/lynguine/README.md

 poetry run pytest
 ```

-### Why linguine?
+### Why lynguine?

 The name comes from the idea that data oriented architecture is like a set of streams of data, like linguine pasta.
-In Italian the word also means "little toungues" so there's also a connocation of translation between services.
+In Italian the word also means "little toungues" so there's also a connotation of translation between services.